Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part3.md

 }
 ```

 This time, for the purpose of example, we will store counter for the frequency of each symbol directly, instead of using CDF values.
-However, now such arrays exist for each possible context.
+However, now arrays of counters exist for each possible context.
 We don’t have functionality for starting from a completely empty context.
 For that reason, to be able to perform encoding/decoding at the beginning, we set the starting frequency for each symbol as 1.
 Starting value of `PrevSymbol`, we assume to be 0 because it convenient and we don’t have to add some branching in the next functions to check if `PrevSymbol` was set at all.

-Like the previous time, we start with an `update()`:
+Like in the previous time, we start with an `update()`:

 ```
 void SimpleOrder1AC::update(u32 Symbol)